sighupio/fury-kubernetes-registry/README.md

 The following packages are included in Fury Kubernetes Registry katalog.

-- [harbor](katalog/harbor): Harbor is an open source container image registry that secures images with role-based access control, scans images for vulnerabilities, and signs images as trusted.
+- [harbor](katalog/harbor): Harbor is an open-source container image registry that secures images with role-based access control, scans images for vulnerabilities, and signs images as trusted.
 Version: **2.0.0**

 ## Requirements

-All packages in this repository have following dependencies, for package specific dependencies please visit the single package's documentation:
+All packages in this repository have following dependencies, for package specific dependencies, please visit the single package's documentation:

 - [Kubernetes](https://kubernetes.io) >= `v1.14.0`
 - [Furyctl](https://github.com/sighupio/furyctl) package manager to download